 - Any office professional who communicates in writing either internally or externally

-- Organize letters and emails effectively
+- Organize emails effectively for both internal and external use

-- Adopt the right tone
+- Adopt the right tone for the reader and the message

 - Review differences in writing styles: business versus academic